Frequently Asked Questions About the Program

 Clients are involved in psychoeducational and stabilization groups for approximately 6-8 hours a day.
 Groups are recovery-based, interactive, and encourage open discussion.
 Some groups are co-ed, while others are gender-specific.
 Individual counseling and community care planning sessions are an integral part of the work.
 In addition, there are scheduled times for meals, chores, and wellness activities.
 We will transport clients to medical and limited court appointments.
 The program is highly structured, time-consuming, and intensive; as a result, it does not allow for outside employment during this period.

-5. Can I have visits during the residential stabilization program?
+5. Can I get visits during the residential stabilization program?

 On Sundays, CAP allows for an every other week on-site visit from approved relatives/friends.
 These visits will start after the client has been in the program approximately one month, and certain criterion has been met.
 Separate times will be arranged for visits with children under the age of 18.